 If you prefer not to provide a postcode, feel free to close the window.

 AA Cars works closely with thousands of UK used car dealers to bring you one of the largest selections of Peugeot 308 cars on the market.
 You can also browse Peugeot dealers to find a second hand car close to you today.
+All used Peugeot 308 on the AA Cars website come with free 12 months breakdown cover.

 This big-hearted, small family car offers a welcome touch of luxury thanks to sweeping contours, bonnet and grille.
 The sun shines through the tinted panoramic roof onto an interior that's light and roomy and a dashboard that includes The Peugeot Connect Telematic System to provide an effortless way to listen to music, make calls, get directions and even roadside assistance.
 The current range includes five door, Station Wagon and Coupe and features Peugeot's e-HDi micro-hybrid technology with Stop & Start producing 70.6 mpg and CO2 of just 98g/km.
 If you’re looking for safety, consider the 308 – the car earned a highest five-star safety rating in Euro NCAP tests.